A meeting with

 of existence.
 He began feeling the unity of life and at the bottom

 of his heart was growing an intense spiritual aspiration.
-Me separated
+Me

-himself.
+inside himself.
 Renunciation grew within him.

 At sixteen Ramji left his home to find a larger reality (truth).